 - Refrigerate for 2 hours or overnight.
 The cinnamon flavor will really come through after sitting overnight.
 For me, the more cinnamon flavor, the better!

-- Before serving, run a wedge of lime around the rim of your glass and dip it into a shallow plate of light brown sugar.
+- Before serving, run a wedge of lemon around the rim of your glass and dip it into a shallow plate of light brown sugar.

 - Allow a minute or so for the brown sugar to set-up on the rim.